-- In re: PHC Shareholder Litigation, 1:11-cv-11049-PBS (D. Mass.): on behalf of stockholders of a behavioral health company arising from a stock-for-stock merger in which the company’s CEO received a multi-million dollar payment as well as an attractive employment package in the successor company.
-Following a two-week jury trial, the Court ordered the CEO to disgorge $2,964,396 plus interest (representing his ill-gotten gains).
+- In re: PHC Shareholder Litigation, 1:11-cv-11049-PBS (D. Mass.): On behalf of stockholders of a behavioral health company arising from a stock-for-stock merger in which the company’s CEO received a multi-million dollar payment and an attractive employment package in the successor company.
+Following a two-week jury trial, the Court ordered the CEO to disgorge his ill-gotten profits.
 The Court of Appeals for the First Circuit thereafter affirmed the judgment and the United States Supreme Court thereafter denied the CEO's petition for certiorari.
 Among other responsibilities in this case, Mr. Blander successfully argued the Class's motion for the discovery of material concerning a Securities and Exchange Commission proceeding against one of the company's directors for insider trading.
 MAZ Partners LP. v.
 Shear, 208 F. Supp.
 3d 384 (D. Mass.
 2016).

 - McLaughlin v.
 Wells Fargo Bank, N.A., C15-02904-WHA (N.D.
-Cal.): In a precedent-setting Order dated October 29, 2015, the Court ruled that the Truth in Lending Act (“TILA”) requires mortgage servicers to disclose to homeowners property insurance proceeds that they hold, observing that “[n]o decision from our court of appeals has ever addressed the issue of whether TILA compels lenders to include ‘potential’ credits in payoff statements” and that “[a]s a matter of law, the bank is wrong on this one.”
-On March 15, 2017, the Court granted final approval of a settlement providing class members with 88% of the maximum available monetary recovery and requiring Wells Fargo to alter its mortgage payoff statement practices to comply with TILA.
+Cal.): In a precedent-setting Order dated October 29, 2015, the Court ruled that the Truth in Lending Act (“TILA”) requires mortgage payoff statements to disclose property insurance proceeds creditable against the debt, observing that “[n]o decision from our court of appeals has ever addressed the issue" but that “[a]s a matter of law, the bank is wrong.”
+On March 15, 2017, the Court granted final approval of a settlement providing homeowners with 88% of the maximum available monetary recovery and requiring Wells Fargo to alter its practices to comply with TILA.
 Class members received over $2,500 per account.

 - Anwar v.
-Fairfield Greenwich Limited, 09-cv-118-VM (S.D.N.Y.): this action, prosecuted on behalf of investors in feeder funds to the Bernard L. Madoff Investment Securities Ponzi scheme, completed in May 2016, when the Court approved settlement with the last remaining defendant, bringing the total recovery to $235,250,000.
+Fairfield Greenwich Limited, 09-cv-118-VM (S.D.N.Y.): This action, on behalf of investors in feeder funds to the Bernard L. Madoff Investment Securities Ponzi scheme, completed in May 2016, when the Court approved a settlement with the last remaining defendant, bringing the total recovery to $235,250,000.

 Prior to joining Wolf Popper in April 2015, Mr. Blander clerked for New York State Supreme Court Justice Barbara Jaffe.
-A graduate of McGill University (B.A., with great distinction, 2009) and a Brooklyn Law School Health Law and Policy Fellow (J.D., cum laude, 2013), Mr. Blander’s note “Codifying Common Law: The Self-Critical Analysis Privilege and the New Jersey Patient Safety Act,” 21 J.L. & Pol’y 577, was published in the Journal of Law and Policy in 2013.
+A graduate of McGill University (with great distinction) and a Brooklyn Law School Health Law and Policy Fellow (cum laude), Mr. Blander’s note “Codifying Common Law: The Self-Critical Analysis Privilege and the New Jersey Patient Safety Act,” 21 J.L. & Pol’y 577, was published in the Journal of Law and Policy in 2013.
 Mr. Blander also served as a research assistant for Professor Aaron Twerski and the late Professor Richard T. Farrell and as an intern with the Health Care Bureau of the New York State Attorney General.
 He won the National Law Review Winter 2011 Student Legal Writing Contest for his essay on a tax issue.